wentbackward/music-theory/basic-theory.md

 # Scales

 We found there are groupings of notes that have interesting relationships with each other.
-We can define these groups by their intervals and we call these groups **scales**.One important scale is the **Major scale**, which is 7 notes and can be played by going:
+We can define these groups by their intervals and we call these groups **scales**.
+One important scale is the **Major scale**, which has 7 notes and can be played as follows:

 <table border="1" cellspacing="0" cellpadding="6" rules="all" frame="border">